 Julia Teale asked to see the LEP Board paper that proposed the LEP funding for Accelerate and the proposed targeting of the support.
-This paper is attached at Annex B.

 In summary, Clare thanked everyone for their efforts to accelerate Accelerate.

 4.4 Local Growth Fund

 Pat Jackson shared a spread sheet listing all the Local Growth Fund skills investments, progress to date and next steps for each investment.